Can cats eat avocado?

 Avocados contain persin, which can be toxic to cats.

-Guatemalan avocados, in particular, contain more persin than other varieties.
+Guatemalan avocados, in particular, contain more persin than other types.

 If given in very small amounts, the meat should not affect a healthy adult cat.

-But under no circumstances should a cat ever be given an entire avocado or any part of the avocado plant to eat.
+But never give your cat an entire avocado or any part of the avocado plant to eat.
 This includes the leaves, seeds, and skin.